percona/psmysql-docs/docs/security/encrypting-undo-tablespace.md

-# Encrypting the Undo Tablespace
+# Encrypt the undo tablespace

 The undo data may contain sensitive information about the database operations.